 The living and breathing world is vast – people, plants, and animals, all over the planet.
 As a future biology teacher, you will be an important part of students’ lives as you guide them through the massive world of the study of biology.
 You’ll help them discover what things make up living beings and what they need to survive.
-Wayne State is an excellent setting to develop your understanding of biology while also learning how to be a classroom teacher.
-Choose an endorsement in biology, and you’ll be equipped to teach grades 7-12 all about life.
+Wayne State is an excellent setting to develop your understanding of biology while also learning how to become a biology teacher.
+With a biology education degree, you’ll be equipped to teach the next generation all about life.

 Percent of recent WSC graduates employed or in graduate school

 based on the most recent graduate survey

 Degrees offered: B.A., B.S.
 (Subject Endorsement)

 In addition to choosing the biology subject endorsement, you will also need to select a field endorsement or a second subject endorsement to receive your B.A. or B.S.

 General education: 30

 To graduate from WSC: 120 hours minimum (education programs may require more)